zstrangeway/ai-scaffold/.memory/techContext.md

 - **Backend Async:** (To be decided, simple `async/await` for now, Celery if complex background tasks are re-introduced)
 - **Database:** PostgreSQL (latest stable version)
 - **Containerization:** Docker, Docker Compose
+    - `apps/web_site/Dockerfile` currently uses `node:23-alpine` as its base image, which may show "Tag recommendations available" in some IDEs/tools.
+Other frontend apps will likely use more stable LTS versions like `node:20-alpine` or `node:22-alpine` when scaffolded.
 - **Version Control:** Git
 - **Linters & Formatters:**
     - Frontend: ESLint, Prettier